puzzle/amm-techlab/content/en/docs/01.0/_index.en.md

 ### Task {{% param sectionnumber %}}.1.3: Local Workspace Directory

-During the lab, you'll be using local files (eg. YAML resources) which will be applied in your lab project.
+During the lab, you’ll be using local files (eg. YAML resources) which will be applied in your lab project.

-Create your local lab workspace directory `<workspace>` for example`~/amm-techlab/`
+Create a new folder for your <workspace> in your Web IDE  (for example ./amm-techlab/).
+Either you can create it with `right-mouse-click -> New Folder` or in the Web IDE terminal `mkdir amm-techlab`

 ### Task {{% param sectionnumber %}}.1.4: Explore other namespaces